"The 4Dx function analysis is unique because it can provide the spatial and functional information we need to optimize treatment for each patient."

 Professor of Clinical Radiation Oncology, USC Keck School of Medicine

-4DxV four-dimensional X-ray imaging technology provides a state-of-the-art, non-invasive way of understanding regional lung motion and airflow in real-time within the breathing lungs.
-This enables highly detailed maps of both the patterns of lung motion and pulmonary function, with functional deficits detected through local differences in movement.
+4DxV four-dimensional X-ray imaging technology uniquely and non-invasively measures lung airflow in real-time within the breathing lungs.
+This enables highly detailed maps of patterns of lung ventilation and airflow, with disease detected and monitored through deficits in ventilation.

 The business context

-This software-as-a-service business model vastly increases potential scope of application and customer base, as well as accelerating take-up of the technology.
-It’s an approach that also provides rapid scalability.
+This software-as-a-service business model vastly increases the potential scope of application and customer base, as well as accelerates take-up of the technology.
+It’s an approach that provides rapid scalability.

 4Dx has patent protection across all global markets.